MicroEJ/docs/SDK6UserGuide/addDependency.rst

 -------------------------

 Gradle needs to know in which repositories the modules must be fetched and published.
-The :ref:`SDK 6 installation process <sdk_6_install>` provides a Gradle Init Script to declare all the MicroEJ public repositories.
+The :ref:`SDK 6 installation process <sdk_6_install>` provides a Gradle Init Script to declare the :ref:`MicroEJ public repositories <module_repositories>`.
-Of course you can declare other repositories, either in the same Gradle Init Script and in any other location supported by Gradle.
+You can declare other repositories, either in the same Gradle Init Script and in any other location supported by Gradle.
 Refer to `the official documentation <https://docs.gradle.org/current/userguide/declaring_repositories.html>`__ for more information on repositories configuration.